Ntanmay10/C/README.md

-Here's a sample README.md file for your C language tutorial repository:

 # C Language Tutorial

 Welcome to the **C Language Tutorial** repository!
 This repository is designed to help you learn and master C programming from the basics to advanced topics.
 Whether you are a beginner or looking to enhance your skills, this tutorial will guide you through various concepts and practical examples.